IEA-Paris/PPIAS/articles/a-place-to-think-in-the-new-information-age.md

 # References

 Card, S. K., Robertson, G. G., & Mackinlay, J. D. (1991).
 The information visualizer, an information workspace.
-In Proceedings of the ACM Conference on Human Factors in Computing Systems, CHI (pp. 181--188).
+In *Proceedings of the ACM Conference on Human Factors in Computing Systems, CHI* (pp. 181–188).
 New York, NY: ACM. http://dx.doi.org/10.1145/108844.108874

 Hollan, J., & Stornetta, S. (1992).
 Beyond being there.
-In Proceedings of the ACM CHI'92 Conference on Human Factors in Computing Systems (pp. 119--125).
+In *Proceedings of the ACM CHI’92 Conference on Human Factors in Computing Systems* (pp. 119–125).
 New York, NY: ACM. https://doi.org/10.1145/142750.142769

-Kaptelinin, V., & Nardi, B. A. (2009).
-Acting with Technology: Activity Theory and Interaction Design.
-Cambridge, MA: The MIT Press.
+Kaptelinin, V., & Nardi, B. A. (2009). *Acting with Technology: Activity Theory and Interaction Design.* Cambridge, MA: The MIT Press.

-Tversky, B. (2019).
-Mind in Motion.
-New York, NY: Basic Books.
+Tversky, B. (2019). *Mind in Motion.* New York, NY: Basic Books.

 # Footnotes